 - If you find a mistake in one or more W-2 forms after you have submitted them, you can also submit W-2c (corrected) forms online.

 - You can verify that your files have been received and check the status online.

-Filing W-2 Forms with the Social Security Administration
+E-filing W-2 Forms With the Social Security Administration

 If you are not submitting electronically, you must also submit a transmittal form 1096, one for each type of 1099 you are submitting, which summarizes all the forms for that category.
 This is another benefit to e-filing: no 1096 required.

 For filing 1099 forms electronically, be sure to file IRS Form 4419, the application to file electronically, at least 30 days before the due date of the forms, and read the IRS information on the requirements for filing with the FIRE system.

 Remember to Do This by the End of January: